 At snack time, serve pureed foods, Arrowroot cookies, baby cereal, etc. Just for fun, invite children to wear a bib.

 ARTS & CRAFTS

-(Open puppets-Dolls) Print the puppet models on heavy cardboard.
-Invite children to cut them out and decorate them with various materials.
-Attach a Popsicle stick to the back of each model to create a puppet.
+(Open puppets-Dolls) Print the various models on cardboard.
+Ask children to cut them out and decorate them with arts & crafts materials.
+Glue a Popsicle stick behind each one to complete the puppets.

 My miniature doll

 (Open my miniature doll) Print for each child.
-Have children color and cut out the various doll parts.
-When they are done, have them glue them on an empty toilet paper roll to create a miniature doll.
+Have children color and cut out the various parts and press them on an empty toilet paper roll to represent a doll.
 Hang the dolls from the ceiling or set them on a windowsill.

 My bottle doll

-You will need a full water bottle and a Styrofoam ball for each child.
+You will need a full bottle of water and a Styrofoam ball for each child.
 Cut a hole out of each child’s Styrofoam ball so they can slide it over their bottle’s cap to represent their doll’s head.
-Let children bring their doll to life by adding hair (yarn), arms and legs (pipe cleaners), etc. Encourage them to dress their doll by cutting clothing items out of colourful construction paper.
-Note: This craft can also be done with an empty water bottle, but the bottle will tip over easily.
+Let children bring their doll to life by adding hair (yarn pieces) along with arms and legs (bent pipe cleaners).
+Encourage them to dress their doll by cutting clothing items out of colorful construction paper.
+Note that this can also be done with empty water bottles, but using full bottles makes the dolls less likely to tip over.

 (Open coloring pages theme-Dolls) Print for each child.